LandscapeGeoinformatics/geopython-ut-2018/source/lessons/L2/projections.rst

 Let's, continue working with our ``Europe_borders.shp`` file and find out the Euclidean distances from the centroids of the European countries to Tartu, Estonia.
-We will calculate the distance between Tartu and other European countries (centroids) using a metric projection (World Equidistant Cylindrical) that gives us the distance in meters.
+We will calculate the distance between Tartu and other European countries (centroids) using a metric projection (World Azimuthal Equidistant) that gives us the distance in meters.

 - Let's first import necessary packages.